 The aim of the campaign is to work towards eliminating the segregation of toys along gender lines and to promote the idea that children should be encouraged to learn through the widest possible range of play experiences.
 We hope to raise parents awareness of the narrowing impact gendered marketing can have on children’s perspectives about what it is and isn’t ok to like or play with as a boy or a girl.

-The ‘Toys R Us’ website is a good example of the limitations placed on both boys and girls by this way of marketing.
-To begin with, its website includes the categories of ‘boys’ or ‘girls’ toys.
-If we then look at the toys listed under ‘girls’ we find popular girls toys, collectibles, crafts and art, dolls houses, dolls and play sets and kitchens.
-Under ‘boys’ we find popular boys toys, action figures, blasters, construction, train sets, vehicles and radio controls, trucks and boys collectibles.
-The toys seem to be divided along very old fashioned, traditional gender lines.
-The kind we have moved on from in 2013.
+The ‘Toys Online’ website is a good example of the limitations placed on both boys and girls when toys are categorised by gender.
+To begin with, the website includes a specific category for ‘girl’s’ toys.
+If we then look at the toys listed under ‘girl’s toys’ we find things like Barbies, Beauty & Make-up, Prams & Strollers, Disney Princesses.
+There is no equivalent ‘boy’s’ category on this site – it seems all other toys are for boys, apart from those listed under the ‘girl’s’ category… Historically action figures, blasters, construction, train sets, vehicles and radio controls, trucks and Lego have often been listed under ‘boy’s toys’ categories by many major toy retailers, as toys have been separated along very old fashioned, traditional gender lines.
+The kind we have moved on from in 2017.

 Listing toys as being either for girls or for boys could have the effect of alienating a boy from feeling okay about showing interest in say ‘crafts and arts’ and vice-versa for a girl who may otherwise have gravitated towards a remote control helicopter.
-Both labels ‘boys/girls’ and gender stereotyped packaging (pink/blue or darker colours), inform children and others “this toy is/is not for you”.
+Both specific labeling (boy’s/girl’s) and gender stereotyped packaging (pink & blue; images of just boys or just girls playing with the toy), colour coded shelving in stores, all play a part in informing children and others ‘this toy is/is not for you’.

-Children recognise the cultural significance of these gender colour codes and it informs their feelings about whether or not it’s socially acceptable for them to show interest in the product.
+Children recognise the cultural significance of this gender colour coding and it informs their feelings about whether or not it’s socially acceptable for them to show interest in the product.

 Play Unlimited has formed as result of a number of concerned parents noticing this issue in Australia and wanting to take action.
-Groups such as ‘Let toys be toys’ based in the UK have achieved a lot by raising public awareness of the issue and by calling for large retailers such as Toys-are-us to end this marketing practice in favour of a more inclusive approach.
+Groups such as ‘Let Toys Be Toys’ based in the UK have achieved a lot by raising public awareness of the issue and by calling for large retailers such as Toys-R-Us to end this marketing practice in favour of a more inclusive approach.

 Play Unlimited intends to target the larger toy retailers and potentially manufacturers as well.
 This kind of gendered marketing isn’t limited to toys.
-We can see gendered marketing to children when buying a toothbrush, DVD kids movie, clothing, bed sheets!
+We can see gendered marketing aimed at children when buying a toothbrush, DVD kids movies, clothing, bed sheets, books!

 © 2017 Play Unlimited | Powered by The Man in the Mill